toby-wonnacott/jekyll-now/_posts/2017-10-10-Untitled-document.md

     <td>How did I learn?
 What strategies were effective?</td>
   </tr>
   <tr>
-    <td>I learned by exploring what I could do through the vlookup code we were instructed to do from Mr Keen.
-I did what I was instructed to do with a few struggles on the way but in the end got a range and vlookup code that was working.</td>
+    <td>I learned by exploring what I could do through the simple basic codes we were instructed to do from Mr Keen.
+Since we did some spreadsheets in my old school, I had a vague idea of how to use spreadsheets but I just needed a refresher. </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on?</td>
   </tr>
   <tr>
-    <td>There was not too much that limited my learning as the task was just to do what we were instructed to do, however I found it hard to do vlookup at first but worked through it and asked questions.</td>
+    <td>.There was not too much that limited my learning as the task was quite simple this first lesson, however it took a bit of time to get used to writing in the first few easy codes as it was the first lesson of the year.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try to improve my learning by remembering how to quickly write in codes and use the shortcuts for spreadsheets.
-I will also ask more questions in order to gain more knowledge.</td>
+    <td>I will try to improve my learning by remembering how to quickly write in codes and use the shortcuts for spreadsheets </td>
   </tr>
 </table>